arcgis.features.summarize_data module

 shape_units

 Optional string.
 Specify units to summarize the length or areas when sum_shape is set to true.
-Units is not required to summarize points.
+Units are not required to summarize points.

 • When summary_layer contains polygons: [‘Acres’, ‘Hectares’, ‘SquareMeters’, ‘SquareKilometers’, ‘SquareMiles’, ‘SquareYards’, ‘SquareFeet’]